LarisaPk/Birdnest_back/README.md

 PILOT_URL = "https://assignments.reaktor.com/birdnest/pilots/"
 ```

-- run `npm -install`
+- Go to the project directory using CLI and run `npm install`

+Everything should be installed now.

+## Usage

-- run `npm run dev`
+- In the project directory using CLI run `npm run dev`<br />
-- Server should be working by now on port 3001.
+  Server should be working by now on port 3001.

 - Go to http://localhost:3001/api/drones/now it should return the JSON data about the drones

-## Usage

 ### For VSCode users

 - Install REST Client extention that allows you to send HTTP request and view the response in Visual Studio Code directly.<br />
   Link: https://marketplace.visualstudio.com/items?itemName=humao.rest-client

-- Go to "requests" directory of the project and see there available requests options to try.
+- Go to "requests" directory of the project and see there available requests options to try.<br />
+- In each file click "Send Request" at the top to see what happens.

 ### For other users